 In implementing these investment strategies, the Fund may make substantial use of over-the-counter (OTC) or exchange-traded derivatives, including futures contracts, interest rate swaps, total return swaps, credit default swaps, options (puts and calls) purchased or sold by the Fund, currency forwards, and structured notes.
 The Fund may use derivatives for a variety of purposes, including: as a hedge against adverse changes in the market price of securities, interest rates, or currency exchange rates; as a substitute for purchasing or selling securities; to increase the Fund’s return as a non-hedging strategy that may be considered speculative; and to manage portfolio characteristics.
 The Fund may maintain a significant percentage of its assets in cash and cash equivalents which will serve as margin or collateral for the Fund’s obligations under derivative transactions.

 Principal Risks.
-The principal risks of investing in the Fund, which could adversely affect its net asset value, yield and total return, are allocation risk, market risk, issuer risk, equity securities risk, management risk, credit and counterparty risk, currency risk, derivatives risk, emerging markets risk, fixed income risk, focused investment risk, high yield risk, index risk, interest rate risk, IPO risk, leveraging risk, liquidity risk, mortgage-related and other asset-backed risk, non-U.S. investment risk, REIT and real-estate related investment risk, smaller company risk, tax risk, turnover risk, underlying fund and other acquired fund risks, and variable distribution risk.
+Among the principal risks of investing in the Fund, which could adversely affect its net asset value, yield and total return, are allocation risk, market risk, issuer risk, equity securities risk, management risk, credit and counterparty risk, currency risk, derivatives risk, emerging markets risk, fixed income risk, focused investment risk, high yield risk, index risk, interest rate risk, IPO risk, leveraging risk, liquidity risk, mortgage-related and other asset-backed risk, non-U.S. investment risk, REIT and real estate-related investment risk, smaller company risk, tax risk, turnover risk, underlying fund and other acquired fund risks and variable distribution risk.

 PIMCO All Asset Fund

 The Fund is a “fund of funds,” which is a term used to describe mutual funds that pursue their investment objective by investing in other mutual funds.
-The cost of investing in the Fund will generally be higher than the cost of investing in a mutual fund that invests directly in individual stocks and bonds.
-By investing in the Fund, an investor will indirectly bear fees and expenses charged by the Underlying PIMCO Funds in addition to the Fund’s direct fees and expenses.
-In addition, the use of a fund of funds structure could affect the timing, amount and character of distributions to shareholders and may therefore increase the amount of taxes payable by shareholders.
-In addition to investing in the Underlying PIMCO Funds, at the discretion of PIMCO and without shareholder approval, the Fund may invest in additional PIMCO Funds created in the future.
+In addition to investing in the Underlying PIMCO Funds, at the discretion of Pacific Investment Management Company LLC (“PIMCO”) and without shareholder approval, the Fund may invest in additional Underlying PIMCO Funds created in the future.

 Principal Risks.
-The principal risks presented by an investment in the Fund include interest rate risk, credit risk, high yield risk, market risk, issuer risk, liquidity risk, derivatives risk, equity risk, commodity risk, mortgage-related and other asset-backed risk, foreign (non-U.S.) investment risk, real estate risk, emerging markets risk, currency risk, issuer non-diversification risk, leveraging risk, smaller company risk, management risk, short sale risk, tax risk and subsidiary risk.
+Among the principal risks of investing in the Fund, which could adversely affect its net asset value, yield and total return, are allocation risk, fund of funds risk, market trading risk, municipal project-specific risk, municipal bond risk, interest rate risk, call risk, credit risk, high yield risk, distressed company risk, market risk, issuer risk, liquidity risk, derivatives risk, futures contract risk, model risk, commodity risk, equity risk, mortgage-related and other asset-backed securities risk, foreign (non-U.S.) investment risk, real estate risk, emerging markets risk, sovereign debt risk, currency risk, leveraging risk, smaller company risk, issuer nondiversification risk, management risk, short sale risk, tax risk, subsidiary risk, value investing risk, arbitrage risk and convertible securities risk.